Mad, Mad, Madeira World

 10 Years Old Madeira Bual

 Hiiiii the nuttiness is so pronounced until you get deep dark blackberry jam bits—just a tad—conjuring PBJ sandwiches.
 But the body is the ultimately mid-weight.
 Then comes toffee.
 And caramel.
-All the smoky cooked sugars you can imagine with a hit of VA pleasantly enlightening all. — 5 months ago
+All the smoky cooked sugars you can imagine with a hit of VA pleasantly enlightening all. — a year ago

 Severn, Serge and 4 others liked this